Polish Post

-The two large subsidiary companies are Capital Group Poczta Polska (Post Bank) and the Pocztowe Towarzystwo Ubezpieczeń Wzajemnych (Postal Mutual Insurance Association).
-The State Treasury of Poland is the sole owner and shareholder of Polish Post, which is the responsibility of the Minister of State Assets (pol.
-Minister Aktywów Państwowych).
+The two large subsidiary companies of Poczta Polska are Capital Group Poczta Polska (Post Bank) and the Pocztowe Towarzystwo Ubezpieczeń Wzajemnych (Postal Mutual Insurance Association).
+The State Treasury of Poland is the sole owner and shareholder of Polish Post.
+The current name of the ministry responsible for the Polish Post is Ministry of State Assets.

 Statutory obligations

-Poczta Polska acts as a designated operator. i.e. operator who is responsible for providing public postal services, which for common good are provided in a uniform manner at affordable prices.
+The Polish Post acts as a designated operator. i.e. operator who is responsible for providing public postal services, which for common good are provided in a uniform manner at affordable prices.
 The Post has the responsibility to provide, five days a week within the area of the entire country, services including clearance, sorting, transport and delivery of letters, including registered letters and declared-value letters, up to 2 kg; postal parcels, including the declared-value parcels, up to 10 kg (parcels sent from abroad may weigh up to 20 kg); and postal items for the visually impaired persons up to 7 kg.
 In addition, it must enable the sender, at his request, to receive the document confirming the receipt of the registered parcels.